 How to Start Bok Choy Seeds Outdoors

-Direct sow your in your garden one to two weeks after your last frost.
+Direct sow your seeds in your garden one to two weeks after your last frost.
 Plant them ½ inch deep and 1 inch apart.
 The seeds will germinate within 7 to 10 days.
 Thin them to 6 to 10 inches apart when they are 4 inches tall.
-You can eat the thinnings in a salad. seeds
+You can eat the thinnings in a salad.

 Direct sow your seeds in your garden in late summer.
-For me in zone 6, that is August.
+For me in New Jersey zone 6, that is August.
 Plant them ½ inch deep and 1 inch apart.
 The seeds will germinate in 7 to 10 days.
 Thin them to 6 to 10 inches apart when they are 4 inches tall.
 You can eat the thinnings in a salad.
 Apply a thick layer of mulch around your plants to help keep the soil cool and moist to prevent bolting in the heat of late summer/early fall.